jakeant2/projects/README.md

 # projects
-An assortment of python projects i have completed, have been using python for about two and a half weeks as of first file posting in 1/2020.
+--An assortment of python projects i have completed, have been using python for about two and a half weeks as of first file posting in 1/2020.--

 facebook scraper was completed to log into facebook, and search for pages about a custom search.